GuidanceMantras/GuidanceMantras/README.md

 - ![Study environment_pic](./Study_environment_pic.jpeg)

 ### How to study 1
+- Always use template stratergy to learn something fast
 - Always study for one or one and half hours continuously and take 10-20 minutes break for walking or going outside or for drinking water/tea
 - Make a study time table always and subject wise study table(one/one and half hour for each subject)
 - Same for competitive exams based on books/domain/topics